 Tony Jordan read The High Cost of Free Parking in 2010 and began organizing against new minimum parking requirements in 2012.
 Tony served on the Centers + Corridors Parking Study Stakeholder Advisory Committee (SAC), the Central City Parking Policy Update SAC, and the Downtown Meter Rate Adjustment Sub-Committee before founding Portlanders for Parking Reform to build support for those committee’s recommended reforms.
-Tony is a regular presenter on parking policy reform, including sessions at the Oregon Active Transportation Summit (2016, 2017), the YIMBY Conference (2016, 2017), and the Oregon/Washington American Planning Association Joint Conference (2016), the Parking Industry Expo (PIEShow 2018), and Walk/Bike/Places (2018).
+Tony is a regular presenter on parking policy reform, including sessions at the Oregon Active Transportation Summit (2016, 2017), the YIMBY Conference (2016, 2017, 2018), the Oregon/Washington American Planning Association Joint Conference (2016), the Parking Industry Expo (PIEShow 2018), and Walk/Bike/Places (2018).

-Tony has worked as a baker and union organizer and he is currently employed as a software developer.
+Tony has worked as a baker and union organizer, and software developer and he is currently enlisted full-time in the war on cars.
 He lives in SE Portland with his wife and two children.
 You can contact Tony on twitter @twjpdx23 or by email twjordan (at) gmail.com

 Charles Tso – Vice President